Health insurance for sterilisation

 Private health funds will cover vasectomies, tubal ligation and hysterectomies in varying ways, depending on the level of cover you have purchased and the conditions of the policy.
 Things to consider are:

 - Your level of cover.
 Because sterilisation is an elective procedure, vasectomies and tubal ligation are typically covered under higher tier hospital policies.
-Check your health insurance product disclosure statement (PDS) or contact your insurer to find out if a given policy covers it.
+Check your health insurance product disclosure statement (PDS) or contact your fund to find out if a given policy covers it.

 - Your hospital cover.
 Vasectomies do not usually require hospitalisation, but tubal ligation does and hysterectomies in particular require spending several days in hospital.
 Hospital stays will incur additional costs.
 To find out how a private health fund covers these and the limits which may apply, look at the hospital cover section of the policy.
 It is possible that your health fund will cover the surgery itself but will not cover the hospital stay and related costs.

 - What sterilisation covers.
 Sterilisation typically refers to tubal ligation and vasectomies.
 Sterilisation is the term to look for if you want a private health fund to cover your contraceptive surgery, and it is a good idea to familiarise yourself with the terms and conditions surrounding it.